Mengwei-Xu/Event-B-BDI-Models/README.md

 3. Select the **ProB** plug-in and install it.
 4. Restart Rodin.

 After restarting Rodin, you should see **ProB** entries in the context menu when you right-click on an Event-B machine or context (e.g. “Start Animation / Model Checking”).
-We note you cannot animate the model in `JAIR_Final_models.zip ` as they are not finite-state models (Prob will time out!).
+We note you cannot animate the model in `JAIR_Final_models.zip ` as they are not finite-state models (ProB will time out!).

-But you can animate the example in stack theory if you are interested in seeing how it works.
+Howeverm you can animate the example in stack theory if you are interested in seeing how it works and ProB-version of the encoding.
 To do so, right click `StackM` file in `StackProject` folder, and select `Start Animation/Model Checking`.
+Again, you encounter any ProB animation issue, please reach to us as making ProB work can be tricky.

 ---